 What is Etwinning?

 eTwinning is a community for schools in Europe.
-It is a platform for teachers working in schools in Europe.
-It gives teachers the opportunity to develop projects and collaborate with colleagues from other countries.
-It is an immense learning community in Europe and I was very attracted by the idea when I first learned about it in 2017. https://www.etwinning.net/en/pub/index.htm
+More than that, it is a platform for teachers that allows them to develop projects and collaborate with colleagues from other countries.
+It is an immense learning community in Europe, and I was very attracted by the idea when I first learned about it in 2017. https://www.etwinning.net/en/pub/index.htm

 The project we are involved in now is called YES, WE CAN!
 It is a project which tries to get the students involved in our planet’s environmental problems.